-Honor Flight Cleveland’s primary mission is to fly World War II Veterans to Washington D.C. to visit THEIR Memorial.
+Honor Flight Cleveland’s mission is to fly World War II Veterans to Washington DC to visit THEIR memorial.
 Our primary focus is World War II veterans because they are our nation’s most senior heroes.
-Across America, about 600 World War II veterans pass away every day.
+Across America, about 375 World War II veterans pass away every day.

 Another category of veterans we are equally concerned for are ALL those who served in uniform, who were recently diagnosed with a terminal illness.
 It is our mission to transport these veterans if they have never been able to visit the various national memorials constructed to honor the service and sacrifice of their brothers and sisters in arms.
-All such veterans, regardless of the conflict they participated in (Korea, Vietnam, Desert Storm, Iraqi Freedom, etc), who wish to visit our nation’s memorials, will be invited to do so.
-Specifically, this program includes ALL veterans, even younger veterans who participated in recent conflicts, for which a national memorial does not exist.
-At Honor Flight Cleveland, Inc. we feel they all should have an opportunity to clearly see and appreciate how our nation honors those who were willing to lay down their very lives in service to our country.
-This special category of veterans we refer to as “TLC’s,” meaning “Their Last Chance.”
+All such veterans, regardless of the conflict they participated in (Korea, Vietnam, Desert Storm, Iraqi Freedom, etc.), who wish to visit our nation’s memorials, will be invited to do so.
+This program, known as TLC (Their Last Chance), includes ALL veterans, even younger veterans who participated in recent conflicts, for which a national memorial does not exist.
+At Honor Flight Cleveland, we believe they all should have an opportunity to clearly see and appreciate how our nation honors those who were willing to lay down their lives in service to our country.

 To determine if a veteran qualifies as a TLC, we apply the following criteria: